hangyan/antrea/docs/packetsampling-guide.md

 You can start a new packet sampling by creating PacketSampling CRD via `kubectl` and a yaml file which contains the essential configuration of PacketSampling CRD.
-Following is an example yaml file of PacketSampling CRD:
+Following is an example of PacketSampling CRD:

 ```yaml
 apiVersion: crd.antrea.io/v1alpha1